Clinttttt/Modern-Pong-with-AI/README.md

 # 🕹️ Neon Pong 2.0

-An enhanced web-based version of the classic Pong game — powered by HTML5 Canvas, JavaScript, and CSS animations
+An enhanced web-based version of the classic Pong game — powered by HTML5 Canvas, JavaScript, and CSS animations.

 ## 📊 Game Presentation